hovercats/dotfiles/README.md

 	* has Vi mode enabled
 	* `ctrl + o` to use LF
 	* `ctrl + v` to go into vim buffer
+	* autocomplete
-	* autocomplete, with hidden files aswell.
+		* works with hidden files aswell
-		* autocomplete should be case insensitive, but its somewhat finnicky at times.
+		* autocomplete is case-insensitive
+			* so you can type all-caps, and tab complete to correct file/dir
+			* and vice versa
 	* syntax highlighting
+	* autopairing "" () etc, like in vim
 * vimrc
 	* alot of simple settings from Sven Gucke
 	* vimplug plugin manager